-Marechera published his first novel, House of Hunger whilst in the United States of America (USA) in 1978, a novel he wrote whilst as a vagabond.
-Marechera was awarded a scholarship to study at the New College at Oxford University in the United States of America (USA) in 1974.
+Marechera published his first novel, House of Hunger whilst in the United Kingdom in 1978.
+Marechera was awarded a scholarship to study at the New College at Oxford University in the United Kingdom in 1974.
 He was then expelled after he had attempted to set the college on fire.

 Prior to this, Marechera was always in constant confrontation with his lecturers.
 He had also been diagnosed as suffering from schizophrenia and he had refused to go for a therapy.
 His brother stated that Marechera was cursed by their mother who was also cursed by her relatives, hence she was mandated to pass on the curse to one of her children and she chose Marechera.
 Marechera's girlfriend, Flora Veit Wild opined that Marechera was against the idea of receiving treatment because he argued that it would make him lose his distinct personality.